Ridiculously easypaycheck calculator

 Pay stub basics

-Most states require you to provide each employee with a pay stub as well.
+Most states require employers to provide each employee with a pay stub as well.
 These typically come with paychecks and list details such as:

 • Hours worked